MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ## Filter data

-Optionally, you can filter data to be ingested with the **File filter** field.
-You can filter data by file extension, file location, or both.
+You can filter data to be ingested by selecting the **File filters** options.
+You can filter by file extension, file location, or both.

 ### Filter by file extension